Climate Change Risks to Real Estate: Heat, Storm, Coastal Flood, Fire

 Your level of risk depends on your city's capacity to adapt.
 Look up information on your city's characteristics and how they relate to preparedness for climate change: ND-GAIN Urban Adaptation Assessment.

-Check our free report for tips on protecting your home from hazards.
+Check our free report for tips on protecting your home and family from hazards.

 In Florida, find information about the Florida Resilient Coastlines Program.